 GirlTrek, the largest public health nonprofit for African-American women and girls in the United States.
-With nearly 100,000 neighborhood walkers, GirlTrek encourages women to use walking as a practical first step to inspire healthy living, families, and communities.
+With 1 million members, GirlTrek encourages women to use walking as a practical first step to inspire healthy living, families, and communities.
 As women organize walking teams, they mobilize community members to support monthly advocacy efforts and lead a civil rights-inspired health movement.

 Beyond walking, GirlTrek’s active members support local and national policy to increase physical activity through walking, improve access to safe places to walk, protect and reclaim green spaces, and improve the walkability and built environments of 50 high-need communities across the United States.